vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

 ### Testing Your Spring AI Application with Postman 🧪

 1. Start your Spring AI application.
+Go to the home directory of the project and run the application:
+    ```bash
+    mvn clean install
+    OPENAI_API_KEY=sk-xxxxxx mvn spring-boot:run
+    ```
 2. Use Postman (or a similar tool) to send a GET request to your API endpoint.
 3. Include a `message` query parameter with your prompt. 📌 **Example:**